Wolf Cub Heads

 A more realistic head is seen in this picture of a Scouter Den at Gilwell in a collection from 1930’s.

-Plastic heads were for sale from Scout shops in the 1960’s and 70’s.
+Artificial heads were available from at least 1939 and plastic heads were for sale from Scout shops in the 1960’s and 70’s.
 The one is held by the 26th Cambridge and another is regularly used by the 29th Cambridge.
 They are approximately life size and have a socket to insert a pole.

 JWR Archivist Mar 2019